byu-uav-class/rosflight_ws/README.md

 ### Installing and Building

-Type the following into a terminal
+Type the following into a terminal:

 ```
 cd ~